 Sean and I are both tech lovers, but we’ve learned to love technology even more as we’ve set up our rental.
 Using “Smart” features in your vacation home can save you a lot of time and make things so much easier for you and your guests.

 My favourite piece of tech are our Smart Locks on the doors.
 We opted for Alfred Smart locks, and they can be locked and unlocked at the tap of a button on our phones.
 I can also easily program unique lock codes for all of our guests during their stay.
-We also have a Ring security camera at the front of the property to notify us when guests arrive, and to help keep our home safe and secure.
-This is also connected to an app on our phones that's easy to manage.
+We also have a Ring security camera at the front of the properties to notify us when guests arrive, and to help keep our homes safe and secure.
+This is also connected to an app on our phones that’s easy to manage.

 Motion sensitive lighting and fans are also helpful in a vacation rental, and so is a Smart TV.
 We went with a Smart Roku TV that uses a Guest Mode.
 Our guests can enter their credentials for their own streaming subscriptions, and then they’re automatically logged out at the end of their stay.